Watkins's conjecture for quadratic twists of Elliptic Curves with Prime Power Conductor: Lower bounds for some -adic valuations

 \subsection{Petersson norms}

-Now we want to relate the $2$-adic valuation of the Petersson norms of $f_{E^{(D)}}$ and $f_E$. \begin{proposition} Let $E$ be an elliptic curve with rational $2$-torsion and minimal conductor $N$ among all its quadratic twists. \begin{itemize} \item [(I)] Assume that $N$ is a power of an odd prime, and if $N=p^2$, we only consider $D$ such that $p\nmid D$.
+Now we want to relate the $2$-adic valuation of the Petersson norms of $f_{E^{(D)}}$ and $f_E$. \begin{proposition} Let $E$ be an elliptic curve with a rational point of order $2$ and minimal conductor $N$ among all its quadratic twists. \begin{itemize} \item [(I)] Assume that $N$ is a power of an odd prime, and if $N=p^2$, we only consider $D$ such that $p\nmid D$.
 Then, we have